 The healthiest foods are not the foods which have been treated to remove “harmful” ingredients.
 The healthiest foods are whole foods prepared at home served with love and enjoyed with gratitude.
 Still, it is impossible to avoid eating out once in a while and ardent followers have pressured me to offer some recommendations.

 Stories like the one above are just too common.
 Operators grapple with high rental, manpower issues and government regulations.
 Another problem rests with Singaporean restaurants that tend to view me either with suspicion, derision or both.
 I haven’t found any makan place willing to co-operate without any strings attached.
-Nevertheless, I’ve decided to put up the following list of recommendations under this column of Food Reviews.
+Nevertheless, I’ve decided to put up the following list of recommendations under this column of Food Reviews (but I would advise you not to take it too seriously as nobody cares more about what you eat than you yourself).
 From the main page, the sub-pages will appear when you place your mouse over the main heading.
 Unlike some professional bloggers, I always pay for my meals at the places I review and will not give a positive review in exchange for free food.
 I will try my best to keep things current, but I can’t monitor all the places all the time.
 In case a place has gone bad or shut down before I know it or if you have a new place to recommend, do give me a buzz.

 © Chan Joon Yee (陈俊誉 Chen Junyu)